-On the heels of the recent withdrawal of the defeated American Army from Iraq, President Barack Obama reached a peace agreement with the Afghan Taliban just before Christmas.
-He ordered the removal of supposed 9-11 mastermind Mullah Muhammed Omar from the FBI’s Ten Most Wanted list, releasing several Taliban prisoners from Guantanamo Bay and promising them a role in the future Afghanistan government.
+On the heels of the recent withdrawal of the defeated American Army from Iraq, President Barack Hussein Obama reached a peace agreement with the Afghan Taliban just before Christmas.
+He ordered the removal of supposed 9-11 mastermind Mullah Muhammed Omar from the Federal Bureau of Investigation (FBI)’s Ten Most Wanted Fugitives list, releasing several Taliban prisoners from Guantanamo Bay and promising them a role in the future Afghanistan government.

-The removal of Omar from the FBI’s Ten Most Wanted drew protests from the government of Hamid Karzai, which is threatened by the move.
-Karzai leads the coalition of U.S.-backed former insurgents who overthrew the Taliban government in 2001, following the 9-11 attacks.
+The removal of Omar from the Most Wanted list drew protests from the government of Hamid Karzai, which is threatened by the move.
+Karzai leads the coalition of U.S.-backed former insurgents who overthrew the Taliban government in 2001, following the 9-11 false-flag attacks.

 “The Afghan government has called on the U.S. Embassy in Kabul to explain about the reports on removing Mullah Mohammad Omar’s name from the blacklist,” a Karzai spokesman said.

 The story was first broken in the Pakistani media, which claimed the accord as a victory for Islamic insurgents in their country and Afghanistan who have been jointly fighting American forces since 2003.

 According to the official story, Mullah Omar gave shelter to Osama bin Laden after 9-11, and the U.S. invaded and occupied his country on the premise that he had played a role in assisting the attacks, in which thousands of Americans died.